Written by Larry McMurtry and Diana Ossana

 James Garner’s take on Call is sort of a more curmudgeonly character than the original if that’s possible.
 They say personality traits harden with age and if you were a little bit grumpy when younger it gets worse as you get older.
 That is how he portrays Call.
 I liked his take on the situation.

 A few legends of the west make cameo appearances.
 Judge Roy Bean (portrayed by Ned Beatty) is here and has some great scenes with Call, although his death is changed for the sensation factor.
 John Wesley Hardin (portrayed by Randy Quaid) also makes an appearance.

 Probably the most startling though is the character of Billy Williams (portrayed by George Carlin).
 I was expecting a character who cut up a lot when I saw Carlin, but he does a fine job with a wide range of emotions as the friend and potential (former?) lover of Maria Garza.

 The violence in Streets of Laredo is brutal.
 There’s no romance of the old west here.
-The violence is necessary though to strip away many of the audience’s pre-conceived notions bolstered by what Hollywood has depicted in the past.
+The violence is necessary though to strip away many of the audience’s preconceived notions bolstered by what Hollywood has depicted in the past.

-While Streets of Laredo might have been decent standing on it’s own as a western, as a sequel to Lonesome Dove it misses the mark.
+While Streets of Laredo might have been decent standing on its own as a western, as a sequel to Lonesome Dove it misses the mark.
 It’s definitely not a bad mini-series.
-The acting is good, the story is well-written, the setting is believable.
-The problem is what viewers of the series know about characters that just doesn’t come together.
+The acting is good, the story is well-written, and the setting is believable.
+The problem is what viewers of the series know about characters that just don’t come together.
 If the book brings it together more, that’s one thing, but I shouldn’t be required to read the book to learn this information.
 Either McMurtry was way off or the Producers and/or Director of Streets of Laredo jettisoned too much material as “filler” that should have been left in.